Seruwila Raja Maha Viharaya – සේරුවිල මගුල් මහා විහාරය

 Loading...

-Seruwila is reachable both from road and sea.
-Sea route begins at Trincomalee to Muttur on boat and another 16 km by roads.
-Land route is via Kantalai, to Allai which is approximately 45 km through dense forest.
+Seruwila is reachable both by road and sea.
+The sea route begins at Trincomalee to Muttur by boat and another 16 km by road.
+The land route is via Kantale, to Allai which is approximately 45 km through dense forest.

 List of Monuments in the complex: